Compare Whole Of Life Insurance Quotes & Cover 2023

 A guaranteed lump sum payout is the major benefit of a whole of life policy.
 With a term life insurance plan, a payout occurs only if the insured dies within the stated period.

 This type of policy can be combined with other coverage like critical illness to protect the insured in life and death.
-However, a policy may only provide a single payout if death follows a diagnosis of critical illness, so consumers should inquire about this before purchasing coverage.
+However, a policy may only provide a single payout if death follows a critical illness diagnosis, so consumers should inquire about this before purchasing coverage.

 Buying whole of life and critical illness policies separately may be a better decision because two payouts will be made if a critically ill insured dies.